artefactual/atom-docs/user-manual/glossary/glossary.rst

     :term:`context menu` on :term:`archival institution` :term:`view pages
     <view page>`.
 The list is generated from the titles of :term:`archival
-    descriptions <archival description>` that have the :term:`archival institution` selected as a :term:`repository` (see Context area).
-See :doc:`Context menu <../access-content/context-menu>` and :ref:`Context
+    descriptions <archival description>` that have the :term:`archival institution` selected as a :term:`repository`.
+See :ref:`context-menu`, :ref:`archival-institutions` and :ref:`browse-holdings`.
-    area <context-area>`.

   Home page
     The home page is the first page the user sees when opening the AtoM application.
 It can also be accessed by clicking the site logo.
 The content of the home page can be edited by :term:`administrators
-    <administrator>` (see :ref:`Manage static pages
+    <administrator>` (see :ref:`home-page` and :ref:`manage-static-pages`).
-    <manage-static-pages>`).

   Information area
-    Information areas appear on :term:`view pages <view page>` and :term:`edit pages <edit page>` of any standards-based description template in AtoM, and group related :term:`fields <field>` based on the organization of elements of description in `ICA <http://www.ica.org/>`__
-    (or other supported) descriptive standards.
+    Information areas appear on :term:`view pages <view page>` and :term:`edit pages <edit page>` of any standards-based description template in AtoM, and group related :term:`fields <field>` based on the organization of elements of description in `ICA <http://www.ica.org/>`__ (or other supported) descriptive standards.
 They are comprised of a number of :term:`fields <field>` in the body of the information area, and an :term:`area header`, whose name is drawn from the related area or section of the standard upon which the descriptive template is based.

-    Clicking on the :term:`area header` of an information area toggles it between closed (all fields in that area hidden) and open (all fields visible) when in :term:`edit mode`; in :term:`view mode`, clicking on an :term:`area header` will result in opening the related information area in :term:`edit mode` (if the user is logged in and has sufficient
-    :term:`access privileges <access privilege>` to edit a record).
-For more information and a screenshot, see:
+    Clicking on the :term:`area header` of an information area toggles it between closed (all fields in that area hidden) and open (all fields visible) when in :term:`edit mode`; in :term:`view mode`, clicking on an :term:`area header` will result in opening the related information area in :term:`edit mode` (if the user is logged in and has sufficient :term:`access privileges <access privilege>` to edit a record).
+For more information and a screenshot, see: :ref:`recurring-information-areas`.
-    :ref:`recurring-information-areas`.

   Information object
     An information object is another term for an :term:`archival